-Delaney barn, 23477 Bellevue-Cascade Road, La Motte (Jackson County) - From US 61 south of Zwingle, take D61 east.
+Delaney barn, 23477 Bellevue-Cascade Road, La Motte (Jackson County) - From Zwingle, take US 61 south about 3.5 miles to Otter Creek, then turn left (east) onto Bellevue-Cascade Road (IA-D61).
 This lovely farm is known as the Sprank farm.
 The large barn was built around 1900, and the smaller one in 1940.
 The large barn has wooden peg construction.
 Click here to see more.

-Martin barn, 12258 222nd Avenue, Zwingle (Jackson County) – From US 61 south of Zwingle, at Otter's Creek, turn right (west) onto Bellevue Cascade Road (IA-D61) and go four or five miles and cross a bridge.
-Turn left (south) on 126th Ave and go a half mile to barn.
+Martin barn, 12578 222nd Avenue, Zwingle (Jackson County) – From Zwingle, take US 61 south about 3.5 miles to Otter Creek, then right (west) onto Bellevue-Cascade Road (IA-D61) and go four or five miles and cross a bridge.
+Turn left (south) on 126th Ave and go a half-mile to barn.
 Hand-pegged barn was built in 1880 and is 100x28 feet.
 Many inside features are hand-carved.
 Cement stands for draft horses have depressions for each foot.
 (Award of Distinction) Click here to see more, including interior.

 Stromeyer barn, 37647 Iron Bridge Road, Spragueville (Jackson County) - Take IA 62 north out of Maquoketa to Iron Bridge Road turnoff (south of Andrew).
 Travel nine miles on Iron Bridge Road.
 (Or you can follow Iron Bridge Road out of Spragueville).
 The barn on the historic farm was restored by the family.
 A pioneer cemetery can be seen from the barn.
 (Award of Distinction) Click here to see more.